San Diego Services

 Partition Referee

-A partition referee in San Diego is appointed when co-owners of real estate cannot agree on the use or division of property.
-We handle court-ordered sales or distributions of assets to resolve ownership disputes fairly and efficiently.
+A partition referee in San Diego may be designated when co-owners of real estate cannot agree on property use or division.
+FedReceiver facilitates court-ordered sales or distributions to resolve these disputes efficiently.

 -